ATLANTIC PAVILION

 venue for major visiting bands and artists, and has hosted international events such as the Tennis Masters

-championships, the World Indoor Athletics Championship, and the MTV Europe Music Awards.
+championships, the World Indoor Athletics Championship, the MTV Europe Music Awards and the Web Summit.

 A short walk from there is the Garcia da Orta Garden, named after a